PdxCodeGuild/class_koala/code/matthew/capstone.md

 * Gather the data of the food carts in Portland / store in model table
 * Display back to user in gallery format

+### User Story #2:
+* As a picky person, I want to be able to choose a food cart based on a variety of preferences, such as cuisine and price, because I know what I want and don't want to overspend.

+### Tasks:
+* Create functions to enable filters
+* Allow access to the functions by embedding them into the main page in the filter bar
+* When clicked, run function and display only the food carts that meet the criteria

+### User Story #3:
+* As a lazy person, I want to be able to locate the food carts nearest to me because I don't want to travel far.

+### Tasks:
+* Enable geolocation feature and filter the food carts based on distance from user.

+### User Story #4:
+* As a frequest user, I want to be able to highlight my favorite food carts and also keep track of those which I have visited previously because I have a bad memory.

+### Tasks:
+* Enable a User Management System, which stores info on users.
+* Allow for a way the users can mark the food carts.

 ## Functionality Questions:

 **What will the user see on each page?**